CS383-Team1/project/README.md

 Please hardwrap all text files at 80 characters.
 Some of us have smaller displays, and not all editors handle soft wraps gracefully.

+Please indent with tabs.
+You can set them to be as wide as you like, but for the purpose of hard wrapping lines treat tabs as 4 spaces.

 Please use line endings of `\n` instead of `\n\r`.
 The last thing we need is a commit war where contributors alternatively add and remove `\r` characters from source files.